HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/fieldsets.markdown

 ---

 # Field Sets
 Avtor uses Field Sets to group a small number of fields together for the editor to review and/or update.
-The Field Set is named and saved as part of the content editors profile so they can quickly re-select those fields for editing.
+The Field Set is named and saved as part of the content editor's profile so they can quickly re-select those fields for editing.
 Avtor makes creating and managing the fields in a Field Set very simple.
-The user simply selects an item they want to update and all editable fields are presented to the user.
-They can choose the fields for the fields set and then save the fieldset for future use.
+The user simply selects an item from the tree that they want to update and all the editable fields are presented to the them.
+They can then choose the fields for their Fields Set and then save the Field Set for future use.

 ## Creating a Field Set
 Before the content editor can begin updating Sitecore content, they must create at least one Field Set.
 This is done by selecting an item in the content tree having the fields they would like to edit and selecting "Add Field Set".
 Add Field Set can be found on the ribbon bar or in the right click content menu for an item.

 ![Add Field Set](/Images/Avtor/FieldSets_AddFieldSet.png)

-Selecting either option in the above image will open the Manager Field Set dialog.
+Selecting either option in the above image will open the Manage Field Set dialog.
 This is where the user will select the fields for the Field Set and choose a name.

 ![Empty Field Set Dialog](/Images/Avtor/FieldSets_EmptyFieldSet.png)

 In this dialog, the content editor can choose a name for the Field Set and select the fields to edit.

-The fields are selected by moving fields from the list on the left side list to the right.
-This can be done a few different ways.
+The fields are added to their set by moving them from the list on the left side to the list on the right side.
+This can be done a few different ways:

 - Selecting a section name and clicking the Move Right ![Move right](/Images/Avtor/Icon_NavigateRight.png) icon.
 The section names have a dark background and light text.
 - Selecting a single field and clicking the Move Right ![Move right](/Images/Avtor/Icon_NavigateRight.png) icon.